r1anl3/NT118-Project/README.md

 ## Description

-A weather app using UIT API
+A air quality monitoring app using UIT API

 ### Objective